Boeing 737 MAX certification: Certification of subsequent MAX variants

 On March 31, 2021, the FAA certified the high-density variant of the 737 MAX 8 for low-cost carriers, the MAX 8-200.
 They identified the variant as being "functionally equivalent" to the MAX 8 and "operationally suitable".
 Europe's EASA followed suit in April, and launch customer Ryanair took delivery of its first MAX 200 in June 2021.
 Other customers of the variant include International Airlines Group and low-cost airlines Akasa Air of India, Allegiant Air of the US, Arajet of the Dominican Republic and Vietnam's VietJet.

+The 737 MAX 7 was not certified for entry into service until 8 years after its maiden flight.

 During 2022, while working to get the MAX 7 and MAX 10 certified, Boeing lobbied for an exemption from the U.S. Aircraft Safety and Certification Reform Act of 2020, a safety reform law passed in response to the MAX crashes.
 The act requires airliners to be fitted with an engine-indicating and crew-alerting system (EICAS) if type certificated after December 31, 2022.
 Adding this feature would make the MAX 7 and MAX 10 different from other MAX variants, necessitating additional training for pilots.
 The Southwest Airlines pilots union supported granting the exemption, citing concerns about the loss of fleet commonality and the safety risk of confusing pilots switching between the variants.
 The American Airlines pilots union opposed the exemption, citing concerns that the lack of an effective crew alerting system impairs pilots' ability to quickly and safely react during complex system failures like the ones that occurred in the two MAX crashes.